Alemi7523/Alemi7523.github.io/index.md

 The choice here doesn't matter.
 After a while you will be thrown into a battle that you don’t need to win, and you won’t be able to unless you use some special strategy since the mons are 80-82 on Classic Mode and 75-78 on Story Mode.
 There is no benefit on winning, nor it is tracked, so don’t waste tour items and time here.

+## Blacksteeple Castle

+We reach a very story driven part of the game, but it is very good.
+This area is one we won’t ever be able to return later, on 13.5 at least, so I will point everything we can do so there is nothing missing.
+I will be following the following nomenclature:
+- Outdoor middle section will be called Castle Courtyard
+- The east section Castle Quarry
+- The left section Castle Garden.

+### Day 1

+Once you can move, go to sleep unless you want to use the PC for something.
+This will trigger a scene with our neighbor.

+**Friendship Point Choice:**
+- How did you?
+(Neutral)
+- You know, the usual.
+(Saki +1)

+Leave though the left side, the only way you can and continue until triggering another scene with Saki.

+Go down following Saki to reach the Castle Courtyard and leave through the right exit to reach the Castle Quarry.
+You can explore some other places and talk to people before, but there is nothing important.
+Continue the only way until reaching the mines, and approach to Saki once you find her for a scene.
+The choice here doesn’t matter.

+Accept the fast travel, and leave through the right door to trigger another scene.
+You will be back on the mine, talk to everyone.
+After that, the bottom area will open.
+You will have to beat a trainer.

+**Optimist Zizi (Cave Field)**
+- Both Modes: Machoke 33, Graveler 34, Tentacruel 34

+Easy fight.
+Mentioned only because it is one related to story progress.
+You get a choice after the battle, but it doesn’t matter.

+Go east and north to find your new friends surrounding a sigil.
+Approach for a scene.

+**Friendship Point Choice:**
+- Where's Aelita?
+(Neutral)
+- Are we done here?
+(Aelita -1)

 **The guide is still work-in progress, so from here onwards, iy isn't available yet, but thee Karma files and some 13.5 new quests are available although may not be complete with all details.**